-Aimee Nezhukumatathil is the author of the New York Times best-selling illustrated collection of nature essays, WORLD OF WONDERS: IN PRAISE OF FIREFLIES, WHALE SHARKS, & OTHER ASTONISHMENTS, which was chosen as Barnes and Noble’s Book of the Year and named a finalist for the Kirkus Prize.
-She also wrote four previous poetry collections: OCEANICLUCKY FISH, AT THE DRIVE-IN VOLCANO, and MIRACLE FRUIT.
+Aimee Nezhukumatathil is the New York Times best-selling author of the poetry book, NIGHT OWL (Ecco, 2026), and two illustrated collections of essays, BITE BY BITE and WORLD OF WONDERS: IN PRAISE OF FIREFLIES, WHALE SHARKS, & OTHER ASTONISHMENTS, which was chosen as Barnes and Noble’s Book of the Year and named a finalist for the Kirkus Prize.
+She also wrote four previous award-winning poetry collections: OCEANIC, LUCKY FISH, AT THE DRIVE-IN VOLCANO, and MIRACLE FRUIT.
 With the poet Ross Gay, she co-authored the chapbook LACE & PYRITE, a collaboration of epistolary garden poems.
-Her writing appears twice in the Best American Poetry Series, The New York Times Magazine, ESPN, Ploughshares, American Poetry Review, and The Paris Review.
+Her writing appears twice in The New Yorker, The Nation, the Best American Poetry Series, The New York Times Magazine, ESPN, Poetry magazine, American Poetry Review, and The Paris Review.

-Honors include a poetry fellowship from the National Endowment for the Arts, the Pushcart Prize, a Mississippi Arts Council grant, and a Guggenheim Fellowship.
-She is the first-ever poetry editor for SIERRA magazine, the story-telling arm of The Sierra Club.
-Nezhukumatathil is professor of English and Creative Writing in the University of Mississippi’s MFA program where she received the faculty’s Distinguished Research and Creative Achievement Award.
+Honors include a poetry fellowship from US Artist Fellows, the National Endowment for the Arts, the Pushcart Prize, a Mississippi Arts Council grant, and a Guggenheim Fellowship.
+For a decade, she served as the poetry editor for Orion and Sierra magazines.
+A professor of English and Creative Writing for over twenty five years, she also serves as a firefly guide for Mississippi State Parks.

 Aimee’s extended bio.
 Photo credit: Tenola Plaxico